KDE/cutehmi/doc/development-statuses.md

 ![Beta status badge](images/status-beta.svg)

-Product has reached a phase, where it is functional, but some planned features are still to be added ("perpetual beta") and its API may be a subject of slight changes.
+Product has reached a phase, where it is functional, but some features are still to be added ("perpetual beta") and its API may be a subject of slight changes.

 ### Gamma